Parents & Players

 Players are allowed to upgrade their equipment as follows:

-Practice Pants (BLACK) - Can be the integrated pad style.
+Practice Pants (BLACK) - Needs to be the integrated pad style.
 If the practice pants are the same color as the gameday pants then players will be allowed to wear the practice pants with the integrated pads on gameday if they prefer.

 Chin Straps - Players can replace the stock chin straps with more padded chin straps (found at most any sporting goods stores)